Alaska Fisheries Science Center 2019 Year in Review

 Women work to keep fisheries sustainable, communities resilient and traditional knowledge alive in Alaska.
 Working with partners, we documented women’s experience through their own stories.
 We found that Alaska women's experience and knowledge are fundamental to the social, cultural, economic, and ecological sustainability of Bristol Bay salmon fisheries.
 The study used oral history and visual ethnography methods to provide a means for women to voice their stories about the importance of fishery resources in their communities.
 We used this approach to capture women’s knowledge to inform fisheries management, preserve cultural diversity, and share the findings with communities.
 The study was conducted in collaboration with the Bristol Bay Native Association.

 From California to the Arctic Ocean, we study the ecology, behavior, life history, and population dynamics of whales, seals, porpoises, and sea lions.
-Our scientists conduct surveys from air, land, and sea using innovative technologies such as unmanned aerial systems and remote cameras to collect images and biological information.
+Our scientists conduct surveys from air, land, and sea using innovative technologies such as uncrewed aerial systems and remote cameras to collect images and biological information.
 We use sophisticated acoustic and satellite tracking technologies to listen for, find, and collect data on whales, seals, and sea lions.
 The goal of this work is to increase scientific understanding of how these populations are doing by monitoring trends in abundance and distribution.
 We do this to ensure their protection under the U.S. Marine Mammal Protection Act and the Endangered Species Act.

 2019 Protected Resources Highlights